tychonievich/graphics/md/text/color.md

 Unfortunately, CIEXYZ is not perceptually uniform, meaning distance in the XYZ space is not a good predictor of quality of approximation; and CIELUV and related color spaces have various computational and perceptual challenges that make them suboptimal for this purpose.

 In 2020, Björn Ottosson use numerical optimization to find a mathematically-simple function that best fit several different CIELUV-like color models and posted the result [on his blog](https://bottosson.github.io/posts/oklab/).
-This model, which he called "Oklab" because it was an "OK" version inspired by CIELAB, rapidly gained traction, especially in 2D graphics applications such as computing color gradients and modelling perception, as well as as a convenient way to represent device-independant full-gamut colors.
+This model, which he called "Oklab" because it was an "OK" version inspired by CIELAB, rapidly gained traction, especially in 2D graphics applications such as computing color gradients and modelling perception, as well as as a convenient way to represent device-independent full-gamut colors.
 By 2023 Oklab was implemented by all major web browsers along with a variety of other applications.

 Overall, Oklab has a similar feel to Y'CbCr: one axis is luminance, others approximate "blueness" and "redness", and many (L,a,b) triples have no mapping to RGB (or even any possible color).
-However, where Y'CbCr is a single matrix multiply from sRGB, Oklab handles gamma, a matrix multiply, raises each channel to a power power, and then does another matrix multiply;
+However, where Y'CbCr is a single matrix multiply from sRGB, Oklab handles gamma, a matrix multiply, raises each channel to a power, and then does another matrix multiply;
-the extra steps allow it to more accurately reflect human perception, at the expense of more comutational work.
+the extra steps allow it to more accurately reflect human perception, at the expense of more computational work.

 <figure>
 <div>L: <input type="range" id="l"